EduardoMarcal-347/socket-transaction-system/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I would like to express my gratitude to the following resources that were crucial in the development of this project:

 ### Java

 * [Oracle's Java Documentation](https://docs.oracle.com/en/java/) - The official Java language documentation provided by Oracle.
 Essential for understanding syntax, API, and best practices.